opencybersecurityalliance/stix-shifter/stix_shifter_modules/msatp/readme.md

 The potential tables are `DeviceProcessEvents`, `DeviceNetworkEvents`, `DeviceRegistryEvents`, `DeviceFileEvents`, `DeviceImageLoadEvents` and `DeviceEvents`

+There are 3 new configuration properties (default to `false`):
+### `includeNetworkInfo`:
-Every query is joined with `DeviceNetworkInfo` in order to get the active network adapters from the relevant time of\
+If true, every query is joined with `DeviceNetworkInfo` table in order to get the active network adapters from the relevant time of\
 the event (IP and mac addresses).

+### `includeHostOs`:
-Every query is also joined with `DeviceInfo` to get the host operating system.
+If true, every query is also joined with `DeviceInfo` table to get the host operating system.

+### `includeAlerts`:
-Queries are joined with `DeviceAlertEvents` to look for relevant alerts.
+If true, queries are joined with `DeviceAlertEvents` to look for relevant alerts.
 An alert is joined based on the `Timestamp` of the event, `DeviceId` and `ReportId`.
 Relevant alerts will be mapped to `x-ibm-finding` with their relevant TTP's.
 Searching for an alert field (for example `x-ibm-finding:alert_id`) will search the alerts table first